Set up sign-in for multi-tenant Azure Active Directory using custom policies in Azure Active Directory B2C

 Sign in to the Azure portal.

-Make sure you're using the directory that contains your organizational Azure AD tenant (for example, contoso.com).
-Select the Directory + subscription filter in the top menu, and then choose the directory that contains your tenant.
+Make sure you're using the directory that contains your organizational Azure AD tenant (for example, Contoso).
+Select the Directories + subscriptions icon in the portal toolbar.

 Choose All services in the top-left corner of the Azure portal, and then search for and select App registrations.